aliclark/gnocchi/README.md

    The counter is incremented by 1 on the client, and succeeds at the server if it is greater than all previously seen counter values.

+ * PAD is any number of spaces.
+The client will use this to round the entire payload length up to a random multiple of 16, between 128 and 1024 bytes long.